platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

     session: 2
     ```

+    You will see the output "hello" message on the command line.

+1. Terminate your web app:

+    ```terminal:execute
+    command: <ctrl+c>
+    session: 1
+    ```

 Notice that the Gradle `bootRun` task will implicitly compile the Java
 source code, load it into memory, and run it.

 It does not build an artifact you can deploy, however.
 You will see that in the next lesson.

-# Run a smoke test

-Run a smoke test to verify you completed the exercise correctly by
-running the `cloudNativeDeveloperK8sBootApp` Gradle task from within the
-existing `smoke-tests` project directory.
-It requires you to provide the URL of your application running locally.

-1. Navigate to the `~/exercises/smoke-tests` directory in
-    terminal 2:

-    ```terminal:execute
-    command: cd ~/exercises/smoke-tests
-    session: 2
-    ```

-1. Run the smoke test command in terminal 2:

-    ```terminal:execute
-    command: ./gradlew cloudNativeDeveloperK8sBootApp -PserverUrl=http://localhost:8080
-    session: 2
-    ```

-1. After your smoke test is complete,
-    terminate your web app:

-    ```terminal:execute
-    command: <ctrl+c>
-    session: 1
-    ```

 # Wrap